jexnator/starter-academic/content/publication/Module Python/index.md

 `● File`<br>
 > ● Implement a List<br>
 ● The list should contain: an Integer, a String and a nested list<br>
-● Make a second list (chose the items yourself) and merge both.<br>
+● Make a second list and merge both.<br>
 ##### Input<br>
 ```python
 #define two lists and merge them together